 Bukhara, what to see in the jewel of the Silk Road

-Bukhara is a city that breathes glorious history.
-Its perfectly preserved old town transports you back to a time when Silk Road caravans rested.
-Everything seems frozen in time: the adobe facades, the centuries-old madrasas, the shaded courtyards, and the vendors still trading in what were once ancient bazaars.
-Walking through its cobbled streets is like leafing through a living history book, where every corner holds a historical event... a whisper of the past.
+Everything seems frozen in time: the adobe facades, the centuries-old madrasas, the shaded courtyards, and the vendors still trading in what were once bustling bazaars.
+Walking through its cobbled streets is like leafing through a living history book.

 Ciudad de Bujara en Uzbekistán